PaxPaxei/Discord-bot-starting-s/README.md

-# Discord-bot-starting-s
+This is what you want for your bot to activate

-These are some stuff you will need to start your discord bot!
+If you have any problems with code add me on discord PaxPaxei#2506